viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 ## Adding additional Wifi credentials

-As you flash your Pi, you are prompted to configure your Wifi credentials.

 If you move your robot to a different Wifi network, you will have to update the Wifi credentials.